See the Equality Commission's policy recommendations: Tackling bullying and challenge stereotypes in education (pdf)

 We reiterate our recommendation that the Department should seek to ensure that ethnic minority children see their culture and language reflected in the classroom and school curriculum; disseminate best practice procedures around induction and admissions; and provide guidance on promoting the participation of newly-arrived children in the wider life of the school.

-We note the proposed action in the Racial Equality Strategy for OFMDFM (now the Executive Office (TEO)) to work with the DE to identify ways to tackle racist bullying in schools.
-We call on the TEO to set out, as a matter of urgency, how it intends to implement this 2015 proposal.
+We note the proposed action in the Racial Equality Strategy, the Executive Office (TEO) to work with DE to identify ways to tackle racist bullying in schools.
+We understand that inter-Departmental discussions have taken place with regard to the action, and we call on the TEO to set out, as a matter of urgency, how it intends to implement this 2015 proposal.

 c.
 Sexual orientation